Selecting Wine Glasses - How to Select the Right Wine Glasses

 My mom has this really gorgeous Waterford crystal stemware at home -- all deeply etched heavy crystal.
 It looks great on the table and it is so heavy that it doesn't shatter if you accidentally hit it with your fork while gesticulating over the Thanksgiving turkey.
 Turns out though that it really isn't the best stemware for appreciating wine.
 Thinner is better when it comes to enhancing the grape!

-Selecting the Wine Glass
+How to Pick the Right Wine Glass

 So where do you start?